 The Voiceless: Applies to the fourth game.
-Despite being voiced in an early trailer for Thieves in Time at E3 2011 and appearing at least once in most of the cutscene between time periods, Dimitri does not speak a single line of dialogue throughout the entirety of the game.
+Despite being voiced in an early trailer for Thieves in Time at E3 2011 and appearing at least once in most of the cutscenes between time periods, Dimitri does not speak a single line of dialogue throughout the entirety of the game.
 Which is very odd, seeing that he has his old voice actor in the credits.

 "Where Are They Now?"
-Epilogue: In the 2nd game he's a dance instructor on a cruise ship, the 3rd one has him being a professional skin diver and the 4th one has him back in the diving business with a fashion line and his own reality show.
+Epilogue: In the 2nd game, he's a dance instructor on a cruise ship, the 3rd one has him being a professional skin diver, and the 4th one has him back in the diving business with a fashion line and his own reality show.

 The Fiendish Five

 A gang of five criminals who broke into Sly's home and killed his parents, dividing the parts of the Thievius Racoonus among themselves and taking off to the furthest corners of the world.
 Tropes involving them: